Law School Class Bidding Interface (“CBI”) – Instructions

 Clicking the “Finalize” button will bring you to the "Current Request Status" page which lists a summary of your bidding process.
 You will see the following sections:

 Bidding CyclesShows you the overall bidding process status.
 Which parts are done, which are active and which are pending.

-Granted RequestsAfter the Office of Student Records processes CBI Cycle Two requests, you will see in this space all requests that the CBI system has granted for that cycle and the previous cycle in that registration period.
+Granted/Waitlisted RequestsAfter requests have been processed for each cycle, you will see in this space all requests that the CBI system has granted or waitlisted.
+If the status is "waitlist" and the class keeps an ordered waitlist (some don't) then your waitlist position will be listed.
 These will be the requests that the system attempts to load into Wolverine Access for you after both CBI cycles are complete.

 Current Request QueueYour current requests, listed in order of priority.